Factors which Influence the Speed of an Air Cylinder

-This subject will be covered in two parts: (1), those factors to be considered when first designing the system and selecting cylinder bore diameter and, (2), changes which can be made in an existing system to increase cylinder speed.
+This subject, about speed of an air cylinder, will be covered in two parts: (1), those factors to be considered when first designing the system and selecting cylinder bore diameter and, (2), changes which can be made in an existing system to increase cylinder speed.

 It is very difficult to calculate and predict the speed of an air cylinder; there are too many variables which influence speed and on which it is difficult to gather accurate data.
 We must rely mainly on good design practices and use the benefit of past experience.
 It is better to have the cylinder speed too fast to begin with because it can always be reduced with a speed control valve, but if it is too slow to begin with, it is more difficult to increase its speed later.

 Factors to be Considered on Original Design

 A. Supply Air Pressure.
 A knowledge of the pressure level available for the machine is important.
 If the air pressure may fluctuate during the day, the system pressure regulator cannot, of course, be set higher than this, and this low level should be taken as the design pressure level for sizing the cylinder piston area.
 The design pressure must be considerably higher than the pressure needed to move the load (with the cylinder selected) because a substantial part of it will be lost through line and valve flow resistance as soon as the cylinder starts to move.
 Figure 1 indicates the important circuit points where pressure loss will occur.

 B. Piping and Valve Size.
 Any flow resistance in piping and valving reduces cylinder speed.
 For high speed this resistance must be held to a minimum.

 A rule-of-thumb says that for moderate cylinder speed, the flow area through piping and valving should be at least equal to the flow area through the cylinder ports; perhaps a pipe size larger if very high speed is required.
 Usually for cylinders up to and including 3-inch bore, a 1/4 or 3/8″ size valve is sufficient for normal cylinder speed.